 In 2005, Brazilian researchers tested orally unhealthy saliva samples against various plant extracts.
 Sage and clove were observed to be among the most toxic to harmful organisms that cause bad breath and detract from oral health.
 A similar effect was noticed in 2008 when the Hadassah-Hebrew University Medical Center conducted a 56-person study in which an herbal formulation containing sage was evaluated for properties that promote oral health.
 Not only did the sage formula decrease bad breath, it was also toxic against harmful organisms found in the mouth.

 Using Sage for Oral Health

 As part of your comprehensive, overall oral health strategy, sage is one of many herbs that I recommend for maintaining fresh breath.
 If you have fresh sage available, many people find chewing the leaves to be refreshing.
 Additionally, the leaves can be brewed and made into a tea to which other herbs could be added and formulated into a mouth rinse.
-If you’d like to skip a few steps and give your mouth a serving of several organic, orally beneficial herbs, try Global Healing Center’s product, Fresh Mouth™.
-It’s an ultra high quality breath spray that contains a potent blend of herbs to promote fresh breath and a clean mouth.
+If you’d like to skip a few steps and give your mouth a blast of organic, orally beneficial herbs, try Global Healing Center’s product, Fresh Mouth™.
+It’s an ultra high-quality breath spray that contains a potent blend of herbs to promote fresh breath and a clean mouth.

 Have you used sage to freshen your breath?
 What were your impressions?
 Please leave a comment and share your experience with us.